dprod-code/DecToBin/README.md

 ## Binary Program
 This is a program to convert Decimal to Binary numbers.
-It also provides some interesting functions and some insightful techniques about one's and two's complement representation of binary numbers.
+It also provides some extra functions and insightful techniques about one's and two's complement representation of binary numbers.

+## Installation
+In order to run this program you need to install the Java JDK.
+On Linux it is a matter of using your package manager and on Windows/Mac you need to get it from Oracle.

 ## Folder Structure
 The workspace contains two folders by default, where: